cristian-guerrero/JDownloader2-AppImage/README.md

 **This AppImage bundles everything and should work on any linux distro, even on musl based ones.**

 This AppImage can work **without FUSE** at all thanks to the [uruntime](https://github.com/VHSgunzo/uruntime)

+It is possible that this appimage may fail to work with appimagelauncher, I recommend these alternatives instead:

+* [AM](https://github.com/ivan-hc/AM) `am -i jdownloader2` or `appman -i jdownloader2 `

 More at: [AnyLinux-AppImages](https://pkgforge-dev.github.io/Anylinux-AppImages/)